“The best way to enter our business is to be born into it.” -The Mafia Manager

 A family becomes dysfunctional when there is domestic violence, substance abuse, poor bonding between parents and children, delinquency or parental psychological problems present in the home.
-Other factors that can also cause dysfunction include poor educational level of parents, low income, unwanted pregnancies and a history of parental violence.
-Some families also live in communities where there are high levels of violence, poor service delivery and high levels of substance abuse are the norm.
+Other factors that can also cause dysfunction include the poor educational level of parents, low income, unwanted pregnancies, and parental violence history.
+Some families even live in communities where there are high levels of violence, poor service delivery, and high levels of substance abuse are the norm.

-Such communities usually have a high unemployment rate, high inequality and social exclusion, a lot of fire-arms, gender inequality and discrimination, weak law enforcement and social norms that justify violence.
+Such communities usually have a high unemployment rate, increased inequality and social exclusion, many fire-arms, gender inequality and discrimination, weak law enforcement and social norms that justify violence.

 From what age are kids drawn into gangs?

-In school setting learners who become easy recruits for gangsterism are those learners who are underachievers, poor learners, or have language difficulties see themselves as losers in the academic setting.
+In a school setting, learners who become easy recruits for gangsterism are those learners who are underachievers, poor learners or have language difficulties see themselves as losers in the academic environment.
 These children are not nurtured at home.
 They are often suffering emotional, physical and even sexual abuse in their homes.
 They witness violence and abusive relationships between parents from a young age.

-Within schools, and particularly in the Grade 4 year, the following behaviours become more and more prevalent: poor academic performance, learning difficulties, truancy, and attrition antisocial behaviour due to low self-esteem.
+Within schools, particularly in the Grade 4 year, the following behaviours become prevalent: poor academic performance, learning difficulties, truancy, and attrition antisocial behaviour due to low self-esteem.

-Example: a child witnesses his mother being abused by her partner.
+For example, a child witnesses his mother being abused by her partner.
 He is also exposed to harsh parenting, with corporal punishment used as a means of discipline.
-He seeks affirmation outside the home and gets lured into petty crime by the local gang, and drops out of school.
+He seeks affirmation outside the home, gets lured into petty crime by the local gang, and drops out of school.

 How do gangs pressure kids into becoming gang members?

-- Threaten safety of friends or family members.
+- Threaten the safety of friends or family members.

 - Offer money for what appears to be simple activities.